lroques/Bitable_nonlocal/README.md

 # Bitable_nonlocal
-Simulation code for nonlocal equation with bistable type term
+Jupyter notebook in Python corresponding to the simulation code for solving a nonlocal equation with bistable type term.